d) Terms/rights attached to equity shares:

 XX) Divergence in Asset Classification and Provisioning

-DiscLosure of detaiLs of divergence, if either or both of the foLLowing conditions are satisfied:
+Disclosure of details of divergence, if either or both of the folowing conditions are satisfied:

 a) the additional provisioning requirements assessed by RBI (or National Housing Bank(NHB) in the case of Housing Finance Companies) exceeds 5 percent of the reported profits before tax and impairment Loss on financial instruments for the reference period, or